klokantech/omeka-plugin-IIIF/README.md

 After installation every item in Omeka will get in the Editing mode a IIIF sidebar, similar to:

 There it is possible to connect the metadata record of the item in Omeka with a IIIF image.
-If user provides a link to IIIF info.json, the connected image will appear under "Files" section - and Omeka will automatically us the image service for thumbnails, in exhibitions and also in a fast zoomable viewer in the public website.
-The Manifest compatible with the IIIF Presentation API is for each such item (with one image or a sequence of images) going to be available under link ending with /manifest.json.
+If user provides a link to IIIF info.json, the connected image will appear under "Files" section - and Omeka will automatically use the image service for thumbnails, in exhibitions and also in a fast zoomable viewer in the public website.
+The Manifest compatible with the IIIF Presentation API for each item (with one image or a sequence of images) going to be available under link ending with /item/show/xxxxx/manifest.json.

 The section "Plugins" in the administration (/admin) of your Omeka - the plugin has "Configuration" page.